LYAR/IDC-repository-/README.md

 # IDC-repository-
-Repository for assignments that I'll do on GitHub
+Repository for assignments that I'll do on GitHub Making new changes
+Making changes 2